 - Representing you at any necessary hearings.

-If you work with us on your divorce, you will quickly see that our sole focus at Strickland, Agner & Associates will be on you and your goals.
+If you work with us on your divorce, you will quickly see that our sole focus at Strickland Agner Pittman will be on you and your goals.

 The following is important information that you should know about absolute divorce in North Carolina.
 To discuss the specific facts and issues in your divorce, call us today or reach us online.